AntQua/TikTok-Claim-Prediction/README.md

 - Evaluate model performance using appropriate evaluation metrics.
 - Summarize findings and recommendations for TikTok’s data and moderation teams.

-Based on your input, here’s the revised **Modeling and Evaluation** section:

----

 ## Modeling and Evaluation
 This project focused on developing machine learning models to classify TikTok videos as either containing an "opinion" or a "claim" based on various video metadata and user engagement metrics.
 The process involved the development, testing, and evaluation of several models, with the ultimate goal of identifying the best-performing model for content classification.